wix/Detox/docs/Troubleshooting.RunningTests.md

  }
 ```

-Please mind that if your e2e tests are located at the default path (`e2e`),
-then you don't need to add `"specs"` property explicitly to `package.json`.
+Please mind that if your e2e tests are located at the default path (`e2e`), then you don't need to add `"specs"` property explicitly to `package.json`.

 ### An Element is Not Visible

-On iOS, you may run in a situation, when one of the interactions (tap, scroll, etc.) on an element fails with an error like:
+**On iOS**, you may run in a situation, when one of the interactions (tap, scroll, etc.) on an element fails with an error like:

 ```
 Test Failed: View "<RCTScrollView: 0x7f8d32296d70>" is not visible: view does not pass visibility threshold (0% visible of 75% required)